arma73/webpack_boilerplates/README.md

 * `withJSX/enterprise/SPA` - config for the React project.
 * `withJSX/enterprise/SSG` - SSG uses React and Webpack to compile modern JavaScript.
 * `withPureJS/simple/MPA` - config for multi-page application.
+* `withTSX/enterprise/SPA` - config for a React with Typescript project.

 ## License
 [MIT](./LICENSE)